 There are a variety of silicones from some that are pretty "heavy' and prone to building up to some that are relatively "light".

 One of the heavier silicones used in natural hair products is dimethicone or simethicone.
 These give your hair an amazing smoothing effect - the best.
 But, they can be hard to wash out.

-At the other end of the spectrum is cyclomethicone, cyclomethicone is super light and very easy to wash out.
-It gives a slippery feeling to the hair while wet.
+At the other end of the spectrum is cyclomethicone, the more Curly Girl friendly cyclomethicone is super light and a very easy ingredient to wash out.
+It gives a slippery feeling to the curly hair while wet.
 But, after it's been rinsed out, you can hardly tell it was there.